Ryagg/scifi_zone/TESTING.md

 #### **Expectation 18: being able as a site owner to remove an actor from the convention**

 -   Requirement: access the corresponding object and remove it from the database
 -   Implementation: Links to remove an actor were placed beneath the links to edit the actor's info.
-Superusers only can access the links.
+Only Superusers can access the links.
 After the actor has been removed from the database, the admin is redirected to the [updated guests page](documentation/testing/usertests/user-expectation-18.jpg) and a confirmation message is displayed.

 ![user-expectation-18](documentation/testing/usertests/user-expectation-18.jpg)